Samk13/snippetshub/docs/guide/docker.md

 Start your container using the docker run command and specify the name of the image we just created:

 `docker run -dp 3000:3000 getting-started`
 Remember the `-d` and `-p` flags?
 We're running the new container in "detached" mode (in the background) and creating a mapping between the host's port 3000 to the container's port 3000.
 Without the port mapping, we wouldn't be able to access the application.

 After a few seconds, open your web browser to `http://localhost:3000`.
 You should see our app!

-emoving a container using the CLI¶
+moving a container using the CLI¶
 Get the ID of the container by using the docker ps command.

 `docker ps`
 Use the docker stop command to stop the container.

 > Swap out `<the-container-id>` with the ID from docker ps

 `docker stop <the-container-id>`
 Once the container has stopped, you can remove it by using the docker rm command.

 `docker rm <the-container-id>`
 :::tip Pro tip